gabriele-costa/pests/PITCHME.md

 - Inverse operation of A|B
 - Less common but relevant for some problems on interest
 - **Example** Sub-module construction and controller synthesis
-- B could not exist
+- B could not exist (partial function)

 **Difficult to solve in general**